What does an embezzler spend their money on? In the case of a New York man’s alleged fraud, just about everything, apparently.

 It’s often a matter of a trusted employee having too much control over the organisation’s finances, with no checks on that control and no proper fraud prevention measures in place.

 At CRI Group, we know that fraudsters, cyber attacks, third-party risks, disrupted supply chains and other unforeseen, uncontrollable factors can pose serious harm to your business and cause major concern.
 Today, smart business owners and executives are asking hard questions, especially before conducting business on a global level:

 - How do we manage the risks to digital and physical assets?

 - Does the organisation have the appropriate controls and contingency plans in place to protect our business?

 - How quickly can we respond to a serious business crisis?

-The team at CRI Group can help you roadmap these risks and have sufficient action plans in place to deal with unforeseen threats to your business.
+The team at CRI Group can help you road map these risks and have sufficient action plans in place to deal with unforeseen threats to your business.
 Some risk factors cannot be completely avoided.
 But with the proper response plans in place, we can help bolster your corporate security and resilience, ensuring that your company will overcome such challenges and protect your future success.

-Following a thorough fraud risk assessment, we tailor a fraud prevention strategy that's the perfect fit for your organization to detect and prevent fraud and corruption.
+Following a thorough fraud risk assessment, we tailor a fraud prevention strategy that’s the perfect fit for your organisation to detect and prevent fraud and corruption.
 With the proper controls in place, you can avoid unforeseen crises like the one in Poughkeepsie, New York.